Skip to main content

 Get machine-readable results:

-rafter agent scan --json > scan-results.json
+rafter secrets --json > scan-results.json

 Diff Scanning